matchyc/contest_kgraph/README.md

 -S 85 -R 400 --iterations 6 --raw --dim 100 --skip 4
 ```

-The options above could be used to reproduce a recall level of 0.981 in a 10M dataset within 30min on an Azure Machine provided by the contest organizers.
+Based on experimental results obtained from the provided dataset, it can be concluded that a recall level of 0.981 is attainable for a dataset with a size of 10 million within a reasonable time frame of 30 minutes when using the recommended arguments and options on Azure Standard F32s_v2 machines as provided by the contest organizers.
+Additionally, the proposed solution was able to achieve a recall@100 level of 0.98 in just 1600 seconds when executed on the same machines, This was accomplished by using an alternate strategy and tuning.